danluu/post-mortems/README.md

 [PagerDuty](https://status.pagerduty.com/incidents/70m30bh7qfmx).
 A third party service for sending SMS and making voice calls experienced an outage due to AWS having issues in a region.

-[Parity](https://paritytech.io/the-multi-sig-hack-a-postmortem/). $30 million of cryptocurrency value was diverted (stolen) with another $150 million diverted to a safe place (rescued), after a 4000-line software change containing a security bug was mistakenly labelled as a UI change, inadequately reviewed, deployed, and used by various unsuspecting third parties.
+[Parity](https://paritytech.io/the-multi-sig-hack-a-postmortem/). $30 million of cryptocurrency value was diverted (stolen) with another $150 million diverted to a safe place (rescued), after a 4000-line software change containing a security bug was mistakenly labeled as a UI change, inadequately reviewed, deployed, and used by various unsuspecting third parties.
 See also [this analysis](https://hackingdistributed.com/2017/07/22/deep-dive-parity-bug/).

 [Platform.sh](https://medium.com/@florian_7764/technical-post-mortem-of-the-august-incident-82ab4c3d6547).
 Outage during a scheduled maintenance window because there were too much data for Zookeeper to boot.